 Please see the Financial Information section of the catalog for tuition and continuation fee rates.

 It is also possible for those not enrolled in the program to attend the lectures at a reduced fee.
 Accommodation, if required, will be available (single study bedrooms) during the teaching weeks.
-See the Tuition and Special Fees page for more information.
+See Tuition and Special Fees for more information.